Quantum Monte Carlo algorithm for option pricing and its complexity analysis: Quantum Circuits

 \section{Quantum Circuits}

 In Section \ref{section: two complement's}, we introduce the so-called \textit{two's complement method} for representing signed dyadic rational numbers on a bounded interval using binary strings of finite length.
 These binary strings correspond to the grid points on the truncated interval.
 The binary strings are represented by the qubits on the quantum computer, in the form of linear combinations of the computational basis states $\ket{i}_n = \ket{i_1}\ket{i_2}\ldots\ket{i_n}$, where $i = (i_1,\ldots,i_n) \in \{0,1\}^n$.
 In Section \ref{section: quantum arithmetic circuits}, we describe how quantum circuits are constructed to perform arithmetic operations on two complement's numbers.
-In Section \ref{section: distribution quantum circuit}, we assume that the discretized multivariate log-normal distribution can be loaded on the quantum computer, justified by \cite{chakrabarti2021threshold,QC16_GAN}.
+In Section \ref{section: distribution quantum circuit}, we assume that the discretized multivariate log-normal distribution can be loaded on the quantum computer with complexities comparable to the estimates in \cite{chakrabarti2021threshold}.
 In Section \ref{section: loading CPWA circuits}, the approximate option payoff function is loaded, by using quantum circuits that perform arithmetic operations on numbers represented by the two's complement method.